oskiyu/OSKengine/philosophy.md

 - Buffers (including vertex buffers, index buffers, uniform buffers, etc...).
 - Command lists.

-In the case of pipelines, a higher level abstraction layer is offered: the **material system**.
+In the case of pipelines, a higher-level abstraction layer is offered: the **material system**.

 ### Material System

-The material system encapsules both the pipeline objects used for rendering and compute, as well as all the data necesary to perform those actions.
+The material system encapsules both the pipeline objects used for rendering and compute, as well as all the data necessary to perform those actions.
 The following classes were developed:

 ##### Material
 Represents a *material schema*, which defines:
 - The specific shaders used, which can be:
-    - *Vertex*, *fragment* and/or *tesselation shaders*, in the case of a **graphics material**.
+    - *Vertex*, *fragment* and/or *tessellation shaders*, in the case of a **graphics material**.
     - *Compute shaders*, in the case of a **compute material**.
     - *Ray generation*, *closest-hit* and *miss shaders* in case of a **ray-tracing material**.
 - A schema for input/output resources (such as buffers or images) in the form of a *material slot layout*.

 ##### Material Slot
-A material slot (similar to a *descriptor set* in *Vulkan*) is used to group input resources instances that are used toghether.
+A material slot (similar to a *descriptor set* in *Vulkan*) is used to group input resources instances that are used together.
 It works as a dictionary, mapping the name of a binding to its resource.

 ##### Material Binding